kingomarigold/Spring_Rest_Docs_Demo/README.md

-# A demo shopping application for the following
+# A demo application for the following
 ```
 Spring Rest Docs
 Micro-Services with Circuit Breaker and Logging